 5. Mixed Vegetables

 Whenever I make a bag of mixed vegetables I always add a hand full or two of spinach at the end.
 There are so many different flavors that it just belongs in there.
 And poor spinach, it is never included in those frozen bags.

-6. Breakfast Wrap
+6. Breakfast Skillet

-Eggs, sausage, bacon, cheese, peppers…whatever ingredients you enjoy in a breakfast wrap, just add spinach!
+Make delicious Breakfast Skillets with eggs, sausage, bacon, cheese, peppers…whatever ingredients you enjoy in a breakfast wrap, just add spinach!